 If you are fond of international beauty pageants, then you must know that the Philippines holds at least 15 crowns under its belt from big-league international beauty pageants.
 In fact, a number of foreign nationals consider Filipinos as one of the most attractive and sexiest in the world.
 Want to compliment a Filipina?
-This post will guide you on the best ways on how to express the word beautiful in the Tagalog language.
+This post will guide you on the best ways how to express the word beautiful in Tagalog.

-Filipinos are one of the bests don’t you think?
+Filipinos are one of the bests, don’t you think?
 If you have a colleague, a friend, or a special someone who shares this nationality, then this post is definitely for you.
-You see the word “beautiful” is one of the first few adjectives that are commonly translated in different languages- it’s versatile to the point that you can use it to describe a person, a place, a thing, or even an experience!
-To help you get started on this word in Tagalog, we have divided this post into two: the basic words related to beautiful and the foolproof list on how to use it in common conversations.
+You see, the word “beautiful” is one of the first few adjectives commonly translated into different languages- it’s versatile to the point that you can use it to describe a person, a place, a thing, or even an experience!
+To help you get started on this word in Tagalog, we have divided this post into two: the basic words related to beautiful and the foolproof list of how to use it in common conversations.

 If you are up for that, then off we go!

 Have you ever heard someone say the magic word ganda once in a while?
 If you did, then there is a huge chance that that person is Filipino by heart.
 Basically, the word beautiful can directly be translated into the Tagalog term maganda.
 This term comes from the Sanskrit word gandha, which refers to fragrance and amazing scent.